-Previous work has shown that the public infer uncertainty when a deterministic forecast is provided (Joslyn and Savelli, 2010; Morss et al. 2008).
-Our results are no different; looking in detail at the deterministic 'symbol only' representation for Q1 of the rainfall questions (a 'sun' symbol forecast), 3643% of participants indicated some level of uncertainty (i.e. they did not specify the correct value of 0% or misread the question and specify 100%).
+Previous work has shown that the public infer uncertainty when a deterministic forecast is provided (Joslyn and Savelli, 2010; Morss et al., 2008).
+Our results are no different; looking in detail at the deterministic "symbol only" representation for Q1 of the rainfall questions (a "sun" symbol forecast), 43 % of participants indicated some level of uncertainty (i.e. they did not specify the correct value of 0% or misread the question and specify 100%).
 This shows that a third of people place their own perception of uncertainty around the deterministic forecast.
-Where the forecast is for 'light eloud'sunny intervals' rather than 'sun' this figure goes up to 8667%.
-Similarly for Q1 of the temperature questions, even when the line or the table states (deterministically) that the temperature will be above 20 degrees, the confidence responses for those presentation formats shows that the median confidence from participants is an 80% chance of that temperature being reached.
+Where the forecast is for "sunny intervals" rather than "sun" this figure goes up to 67 %.
+Similarly for Q1 of the temperature questions, even when the line or the table states (deterministically) that the temperature will be above 20°, the confidence responses for those presentation formats shows that the median confidence from participants is an 80% chance of that temperature being reached.

-4.2.
-What is the best presentation format for the Probability of Precipitation?
+4.2 What is the best presentation format for the probability of precipitation?

 The amount of uncertainty that participants infer around the forecast was examined by looking at responses for a shift where a 0% chance of rain is forecast (see Fig. 5, Q1, shift 4).
-For this question, participants were given a 'sun' weather symbol, and / or a 'low' rating or 0% probability.
-The presentation formatformats that leadsleas to the largest number of precise interpretations of the actual probability isare 'bar only' and 'perc', but the results are similar for any of the formats that provide some explicit representation of the probability.
+For this question, participants were given a "sun" weather symbol, and/or a "low" rating or 0% probability.
+The presentation formats that lead to the largest number of precise interpretations of the actual probability are "Bar Only" and "Perc", but the results are similar for any of the formats that provide some explicit representation of the probability.

-Participants that were assigned formats that specified the probability rating (High / Med / Low) gave fewer correct answers, presumably because they were told that there was a 'low' rather than 'no' chance of rain.
+Participants that were assigned formats that specified the probability rating (high/medium/low) gave fewer correct answers, presumably because they were told that there was a "low" rather than "no" chance of rain.
 Arguably this is a positive result, since it indicates that participants take into account the additional information and are not just informed by the weather symbol.
 However, it also highlights the potential problem of being vague when forecasters are able to provide more precision.
-Providing a probability rating could limit the forecaster when there is a very small probability of rain; specifying a rating of 'low' is perhaps too vague, and specifying 'no chance' is more akin to a deterministic forecast.
-While forecast systems are only really able to provide rainfall probabilities reliably to the nearest 10%, different people have very different interpretations of expressions such as 'unlikely' (Patt; Schrag 2003), so the use of numerical values, even where somewhat uncertain, is perhaps less ambiguous.
+Providing a probability rating could limit the forecaster when there is a very small probability of rain; specifying a rating of "low" is perhaps too vague, and specifying "no chance" is more akin to a deterministic forecast.
+While forecast systems are only really able to provide rainfall probabilities reliably to the nearest 10%, different people have very different interpretations of expressions such as "unlikely" (Patt and Schrag, 2003), so the use of numerical values, even where somewhat uncertain, is perhaps less ambiguous.